prasadhonrao/github-actions-workshop/labs/reusable-workflow/azure-app-service-deploy/lab.md

-## Lab: Creating a Shared Workflow for Deploying an ASP.NET Web App to Azure
+## Lab: Reusable Workflow - Azure App Service Deploy

 ## Objective

-In this lab, you will learn how to create a shared GitHub Actions workflow for deploying an ASP.NET Web App to Azure.
+In this lab, you will learn how to create a reusable GitHub Actions workflow for deploying an ASP.NET Web App to Azure.
 This reusable workflow will allow you to standardize the deployment process across multiple workflows or projects by passing in parameters for the web app name and package path.

 ### Prerequisites